When

 Jaguar parts.
 All roller bearings and seals sare standard sizes,

 available at automotive and bearing supply houses.
-Part numbers
+Part

 for all replaceable parts are listed in the Assembly/Service Manual.
-There are

 many suppliers specializing in Ford engines and various